Apartment vs Condo and Which is Right for You

 If you’re lucky, the condo you’re renting won’t require any kind of maintenance while you’re living there.
 But chances are, it will.
 And if you need maintenance, you’re at the mercy of the landlord.

 Let’s say your toilet starts leaking.
-If you lived in an apartment, you could call the management office or submit a maintenance request through the renter portal.
+You could call the management office or submit a maintenance request through the renter portal if you lived in an apartment.
 The request would then be

 routed to the appropriate on-site staff member, who would come to fix your issue.
 But when you live in a condo, you have to call the landlord.
 He might not be available.
 And even if he is, he may decide your issue isn’t a priority and put it off.